Job Vacancies

 The Role:

-The Welsh Culture Officer and UMCA President is the student voice for Welsh culture and Welsh language students in Aberystwyth.
+The Llywydd UMCA is the student voice for Welsh culture and Welsh language students in Aberystwyth.
 They ensure representation of Welsh culture and language at Aberystwyth University.
 They meet regularly with key individuals and relevant departments to further the needs of Welsh speakers and learners.

 Coordinating a range of events, activities and campaigns they ensure the interests of Welsh speakers and learners are listened to and furthered.
 There is always plenty to do with role, whether its arranging Welsh lessons, campaigning, promoting the language or ensuring bilingualism policies are up to date.